 Financial Aid Frequently Asked Questions

 You must complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov.
-After October 1st you are advised to file by for the upcoming academic year.
+After October 1st, you are advised to file for the upcoming academic year.
 Stony Brook's federal school code is 002838.

 Your financial aid eligibility is based on your financial need.
 Financial need is calculated by subtracting your Expected Family Contribution (EFC) from your estimated Cost of Attendance (COA), also referred to as your estimated financial aid budget.
 Due to limited resources, the amount of financial aid awarded to you may not cover your total financial need.

 The EFC is a measure of your and/or your family's financial strength and indicates

 how much money should be available to help pay for your education.
 The EFC is calculated

 according to a formula established by law based on the information reported on the

 FAFSA.
 The EFC is used to determine eligibility for some federal grant, work, and